Committee

 Amanda Johnston – Levels Co-ordinator

-Amanda currently teaches Music at Treeby and Mundijong Primary Schools, working with students from Kindy to Year Six.
+Amanda currently teaches Music at Treeby Primary School, working with students from Kindy to Year Six.
 Amanda began teaching after returning from several years living overseas, where she was involved in a number of Arts projects, including show choirs and youth musical theatre.
-She was introduced to Orff-Schulwerk in 2019 after completing Level One, and joined the WAOSA Committee in 2021.
+She was introduced to Orff-Schulwerk in 2019 after completing Level One and has since completed all four ANCOS Levels.
+She joined the WAOSA Committee in 2021.
 When not teaching, Amanda is the founder and conductor of Tone Deft, a women’s choir specialising in pop and musical theatre.

 Gavin Poole – General Member